ScioShield/Tartarus/README.md

 ## Kibana
 It is safe to ignore the HTTPS certificate warning as we generated our own self-signed certs in this instance.
-You can now add the generated CA certificate saved in ./certs/ to your browser trust store and you will never see a this site is insecure" again* for this project thanks to the Smallstep CA + Caddy ACME certificate setup
+You can now add the generated CA certificate `root_ca.crt` saved in ./certs/ to your browser trust store and you will never see a this site is insecure" again* for this project thanks to the Smallstep CA + Caddy ACME certificate setup.
-*The certs last 24 hours and sometimes Caddy (if you leave your host in hibernation for a while) the cert expires.
-A simple `sudo systemctl restart caddy` on the `tartarus-elastic` node and you'll be golden
+*The certs last 24 hours and sometimes (if you leave your host in hibernation for a while) the cert expires before Caddy redoes the ACME process.
+A simple `sudo systemctl restart caddy` on the `tartarus-elastic` node and you'll be golden.
 **Log into Kibana (local)**
 From your host machine
 `https://tartarus-elastic.home.arpa:5443`
 Must be via domain name now due to Caddy reverse proxy, just add an override in `/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts` to point `tartarus-elastic.home.arpa` to `192.168.56.10`
 **Log into Kibana (remote)**
 `https://tartarus-elastic.home.arpa:5443`

 Username: `elastic`
 You can save the password in a file called "Password.txt" in the directory you ran Vagrant from, this is the password to the Superuser account so be careful!
 The file is in `.gitignore` however it's not good practice to save passwords to disk!
 The password is also printed to the terminal / shell you ran `vagrant up` from.